scale-tone/scale-tone.github.io/_posts/2021-11-26-introducing-keeshepherd.md

 Automatic **stashing/unstashing** seems to be the most secure form, it ensures that your secret values are only present in the config files while you're actually working on the project (aka while a VsCode window is open).
 But this mechanism is, of course, not immune to VsCode accidental crashes, so better to explicitly check whether it all went as planned.

-As I said before, KeyShepherd does not store your secret values.
+As I said before, KeeShepherd does not store your secret values.
 In its metadata store it only stores salted SHA-256 hashes of them and their "coordinates" aka file paths and last known positions.
 This metadata store can be in form of:
 * Local JSON-files in VsCode's global storage folder (`C:\Users\user-name\AppData\Roaming\Code\User\globalStorage\kee-shepherd.kee-shepherd-vscode` on Windows).
 * Shared Azure Table.
 This mode gives you a bird's eye view of all your (and your teammate's) secrets on all your devboxes, including [GitHub Codespaces](https://github.com/features/codespaces) (yes, KeeShepherd extension works there as well).